 Debug Your Application Code or Scripts

-If all else fails, it may be that a problem in some custom code within your application is causing the issue.
-Try to diagnose where the issue may be coming from through manually debugging your application, along with parsing through application and server logs.
-Ideally, make a copy of the entire application to a local development machine and perform a step-by-step debug process, which will allow you to recreate the exact scenario in which the
+If all else fails, manually debug your application by parsing through application and server logs.
+Ideally, make a copy of the entire application to a local development machine and perform a step-by-step debug process.
+This will allow you to recreate the exact scenario in which the 403 Forbidden Error